steeply/gbot-trader/readme.md

 /sell_all           - Sell on the market immediately.
 (Attention: The sale will be made without confirmation!)
 /restart            - Restart GBot Trader
 /stats              - Trading statistics
+/note [ignore text] - The text in this line will be ignored.
+It can be used as a comment.
 ```